LittleBigSalino/Jon.WPF.NetCore/README.md

 A versatile Color Palette Control that enables users to pick colors from a user-defined color spectrum.
 The palette can be easily customized by adjusting its block dimensions and wrapping behavior, and it also provides a `SelectedColor` property to access the chosen color.

 Refer to the [Color Palette Control Specification](https://github.com/LittleBigSalino/Jon.WPF.NetCore/blob/master/Jon.WPF.NetCore.UserControls.MostWanted/ColorPaletteControl.md) for more details, including properties, data binding, and customization options.

+### 7. PropertyGrid Control

+A PropertyGrid user control for displaying and editing object properties in a user-friendly way.
+It provides auto-generation features, customizable editors, and support for property decorators.

+Refer to the PropertyGrid Control Specification for more details, including properties, data binding, and customization options.

 ## License